camaraproject/QualityOnDemand_PI1/README.md

 Build the project by running ```mvn clean package```

-#### Create Database
+#### Create Redis-Database (optional)

+The creation of a Redis-Database is only needed if you use another profile than **'local'**.
+Otherwise, QoD API will use an in-memory H2-database.

-The QoD API needs a Redis database to persist the session data.
+If a profile is used different to **'local'**, the QoD API needs a Redis database to persist the session data.
-Therefore you can use a local instance of Redis DB or start Redis from Docker container:
+Therefore, you can use a local instance of Redis DB or start Redis from Docker container:

 * start Redis from Docker container by running ```docker run --name qos-redis -p 6379:6379 -d redis```
 * local instance on Windows: https://github.com/zkteco-home/redis-windows
 * local instance on Linux: https://redis.io/docs/getting-started/installation/install-redis-on-linux/